 The AGO is leading a 13-state coalition seeking to intervene in a lawsuit challenging the Public Charge Rule, which ensures noncitizens can financially support themselves in order to become lawful U.S. citizens or obtain green cards.

 On October 29, 2021, the U.S. Supreme Court accepted AG Brnovich’s petition to defend the Public Rule Charge.
-It’s expected to be heard in 2022.
+Arguments will be heard February 23, 2022.

 AG Brnovich’s Calls for Action